Explore the key differences between a loan signing agent vs notary public. Discover how each role notarizes documents and why it matters.

 The Importance of Notary Bonds in Both Roles

-Notary bonds play a critical role in protecting clients and ensuring accountability for both Notary Publics and Loan Signing Agents.
-This section explores why bonds are essential for trust and compliance in these professions.
+Notary bonds are critical in protecting clients and ensuring accountability for both Notary Publics and Loan Signing Agents.

 Why Notary Bonds Matter